-During the past couple of weeks Cyveillance has noticed an increase in the amount of Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. activity targeting Internet Service Providers (ISPs).
+During the past couple of weeks Cyveillance has noticed an increase in the amount of Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. activity targeting Internet Service Providers (ISPs).
 While credentials stolen from the ISP-targeted attacks do not offer much direct financial gain for the phishers, they do offer a wealth of user information that can be leverage in other phishing or spear phishing attacks.

 Commonly, phishers will utilize information obtained from non-financial attacks such as ISPs to launch other social engineering attacks.
 For example, information such as the potential victim’s email address, telephone number, physical address and other information can be obtained from a compromised ISP account.
 The phisher will incorporate this data in a direct email or phone call to the potential victim in order to establish credibility.
 Once the credibility has been established, the likelihood for the victim to divulge sensitive information increases substantially.